On this page you will find information about the support that is on offer to help you take care of your mental health.

-You may be feeling anxious, lonely or stressed however there is lots of support available to help you take care of your mental health.
+You may be feeling anxious, lonely or stressed, however there is lots of support available to help you improve your mental wellbeing and feel happier and healthier.

 If you feel unable to cope there are organisations that can help you get support right away:

-Leading mental health charity Mind are able to offer support to better manage your mental health.
+The leading mental health charity Mind offer support to better manage your mental health.

 - Coronavirus and your wellbeing - mind.org.uk website